fuse-box/fuse-box/README.md

 # Fuse it all

+## Anything

+The concept of FuseBox is simple.
+Bundle anything with minimum configuration.
+You can point your files to a typescript file or to a javascript file.
+It will understand `es6` import statements as well.
+You need, however use [BabelPlugin](#babel-plugin) to transpile it.

 ## Typescript

 Typescript does not require any external plugin or configuration.
-Make sure you have typescript compiled installed
+Make sure you have typescript compiler installed

 ```bash
 npm install typescript --save-dev